haskell-webgear/haskell-webgear.github.io/docs/user-guide/reference/arrows-tutorial.md

   ....
 ```

-Arrows do not let you choose the next arrow to use based on some intermediate result from a previous arrow.[^1] Bound
+Arrows do not let you choose the next arrow to use based on some intermediate result from a previous arrow.(1) Bound
 variables such as `x` and `y` can only be used as an input to other arrows (i.e. on the right side of `-<`).
+{ .annotate }

+1. `ArrowApply` typeclass allows this.
+But such arrows are equivalent to monads and you are better off using monads in
+    that case.

 The proc notation also supports `if` and `case` in commands.
 These require an instance of `ArrowChoice`: